jonascheng/packer-demo/README.md

 ## Overview

-Build virtualbox or AMI image with packer.
+Build Vagrant box or AMI image with packer.

 ## Prerequisites